duthied/Free-Friendika/doc/events.md

 ### Interaction with Events

 When you publish an event, you can choose who shall receive it, as with a regular new posting.
-The recipiants will see the posting about the event in their network-stream.
+The recipients will see the posting about the event in their network-stream.
 Additionally it will be added to their calendar and thus be shown in their events overview page.

 Recipients of the event-posting can comment or dis-/like the event, as with a regular posting, but also announce that they will attend, not attend or may-be attend the event with a single click.